mamant/micro-frontens-example/README.md

 # Micro frontend arcitecture example
-Small app to show micro rfontend architecture technics, by using webpack [module federation plugin](https://webpack.js.org/concepts/module-federation/)
+Test app to show micro frontend architecture, by using webpack [module federation plugin](https://webpack.js.org/concepts/module-federation/)

-example includes 2 separate apps /invoices and /accounting /container is responsible to run them
+Example includes 2 separate apps /invoices and /accounting /container is responsible to run them

+In current example you can navigate throw invoicing and expanses apps, as a UI component lib im using sumup [circuitUI](https://circuit.sumup.com/)

 ### How to run
 1. install all dependencies from /invoices /accounting and /container folders